 Does ISO 9001 Requires a Quality Manual for Documentation?

-Previous versions of ISO 9001 required a Quality Manual because it encloses the overall description of an organisation’s Quality Management System.
-However, ISO 9001:2015 no longer compels organisations to provide a Quality Manual.
+Previous versions of ISO 9001 required a Quality Manual because it encloses the overall description of an organization’s Quality Management System.
+However, ISO 9001:2015 no longer compels organizations to provide a Quality Manual.

-Nevertheless, some organisations still decide to create a Quality Manual for marketing purposes and to provide external parties with general information about their QMS without unveiling their proprietary processes.
+Nevertheless, some organizations still decide to create a Quality Manual for marketing purposes and to provide external parties with general information about their QMS without unveiling their proprietary processes.

 Are forms optional?

 Here’s a little bit of breather– ISO 9001:2015 doesn’t have requirements on using forms.
-QSE Academy assures your organisation will not violate any ISO 9001:2015 requirements when you do not have any forms.
+QSE Academy assures your organization will not violate any ISO 9001:2015 requirements when you do not have any forms.

 Format and Content

-The requirements mentioned above are critical to your organisation’s ISO 9001 documentation, yet there are also many things that are not needed.
+The requirements mentioned above are critical to your organization’s ISO 9001 documentation, yet many things are not needed.

--Your organisation doesn’t have to apply any particular format or layout.
+-Your organization doesn’t have to apply any particular format or layout.